1Password/scim-examples/azure-container-apps/README.md

 ## Appendix: Resource recommendations

-The pod for 1Password SCIM Bridge should be vertically scaled you provision a large number of users or groups.
+The pod for 1Password SCIM Bridge should be vertically scaled if you provision a large number of users or groups.
 These are our default resource specifications and recommended configurations for provisioning at scale:

 | Volume    | Number of users | CPU   | memory |
 | --------- | --------------- | ----- | ------ |